django-hurricane/django-hurricane/website/basic-app.md

 to the model.

 If you will now go to **spacecrafts.127.0.0.1.nip.io/alive**, you will see the message "Our check actully works!" in the logs.
-It means, that our check will be invoked every time alive-probe will be requested.
+It means, that our check will be invoked every time the alive-probe is requested.
 This way you can write custom checks with your own logic in them.